About Us

 McKayli Abbe is a licensed therapist who has spent the last five years serving her community through steady, thoughtful clinical work.
 She graduated from the University of Utah, and long before becoming a therapist, she worked as a youth mentor, providing direct support to children who needed consistency, care, and someone in their corner.

-That early work continues to shape how she practices today.
+That early work continues to influence how she practices today.
 McKayli now works primarily with adults, especially those who carry the impact of childhood hardship into their present lives.
-She understands how early experiences don’t stay in the past, and how they can quietly shape relationships, self-worth, and the way people move through the world.
+She understands how early experiences don’t stay in the past, and how they can carry into relationships, self-worth, and the way people move through the world.

 She also enjoys working with adults who aren’t focused on trauma narratives, but are looking for practical support and real movement.
 Some clients come in wanting help building skills, gaining clarity, or finding steadier footing in their day-to-day lives.
-McKayli meets people where they are, without forcing the work into a single frame.
+McKayli meets people where they are.

 She brings training in EMDR, Brainspotting, and psychodrama, and approaches therapy in a way that feels grounded and clear.

 Her style is relaxed and intentional.
-Supportive, without being passive.
+She values being supportive, without being passive.

 McKayli believes meaningful therapy holds both care and honesty.
 People deserve to feel understood, and they also deserve to be challenged in ways that are compassionate and respectful.
 Growth doesn’t come from being coddled or pushed, but from being met with sincerity and a willingness to engage what’s actually happening.

 She is especially passionate about working with people in Utah who feel marginalized or unseen within the dominant culture.
-Her work is rooted in respect for lived experience and a belief that healing happens through connection, authenticity, and being able to show up without having to edit yourself.
+Her work is rooted in respect for lived experience and a belief that healing happens through connection, authenticity, and being able to show up as yourself.

 Outside the therapy room, McKayli enjoys yoga, reading, and spending time with her pets.
 She loves rock climbing and can often be found climbing in the outdoor spaces around Salt Lake City.
 She also enjoys learning new recipes and testing them out with her partner, and has an adventurous side that shows up through travel, new food, and experiencing different cultures.